There are many organisations, support groups, books, videos and other resources available to help you cope with salivary gland cancer and treatment.

 This organisation has detailed information about camouflage cosmetics for people who need help to cover up scars and disfigurements after head and neck surgery.
 It also runs training courses for camouflage cosmeticians.

 Tel.: 01254 703 107

-The Rarer Cancers Forum website has several message boards so people with less common or rarer cancers can get in touch with each other.
+The Rare Cancer Forum has several message boards so people with less common or rarer cancers can get in touch with each other.
 Friends and families of people with rarer cancers can also use the message boards to share their experiences, give support or get advice from people in similar situations.
-The website also offers general advice and information.

-Cancer Research UK has information on quitting smoking.
+Cancer Research UK has information and tips on quitting smoking.

 International organisations and websites

 This American organisation provides information about head and neck cancers.

 The National Cancer Institute (NCI) is an American organisation funding cancer research.